leventemo/eeieeioh/README.md

 - [ ] lazy loading to avoid a full reload when Next btn is pressed?

 Changelog Component
-- [ ] when Changlog is open, links col in footer doesn't rerspond to click: is it the cat svg that cover it?
+- [ ] when Changelog is open, links col in footer doesn't respond to click: is it the cat svg that covers it?

 Cards component
 - [ ] card prompts in an array so multiple lines can be rendered in template